a2z2k26/bumba-voice/docs/SOCIAL_MEDIA_SUMMARY.md

 ---

-*Use these assets to share the Chatta project across social media, blogs, and professional networks.
+*Use these assets to share the Bumba Voice project across social media, blogs, and professional networks.
 Mix and match based on platform and audience.*